phil-bell/simple-isort/README.md

 ## operation

-`simple-black` will automatically black files on save.
+`simple-isort` will automatically black files on save.

 ## configuration